ellwarco/web/site/content/articles/2016-09-19-why-ive-started-writing.md

 ---

-title:  "Why I've started writing"
 author: Sergey Shmyrev
+comments: false
+description: >-
-description: I spend most of my days trying to figure out design/development and I want to share that with everyone.
+  I spend most of my days trying to figure out design/development and I want to share that with everyone.
+excerpt: >-
-excerpt: I spend most of my days trying to figure out design & development; I kinda want to share that with everyone.
+  I spend most of my days trying to figure out design & development; I kinda want to share that with everyone.
+slug: why-ive-started-writing
 time: 2 minutes
-comments: false

-slug: "why-ive-started-writing"
+title: Why I've started writing
-date: "2016-09-19"
+date: '2016-09-19'
+image: /img/appleandroid.jpg
 ---

 Why not?
 I spend most of my days trying to figure out design; whether I'm working with a junior designer trying to teach him/her a certain web design concept or I'm figuring out a stubborn front-end development bug, documentation on what I come across on a daily basis could be of good use to other designers in my field of work.